mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 NOTE: POST is neither safe nor idempotent.
 Example:

-a = 5 // It is Idempotence, as final value(a = 5)
-        // would not change after executing it multiple
+a = 5 // It is Idempotence, as final value(a = 5) would not change after executing it multiple times.
-       // times.

-a++ // It is not Idempotence because the final value
-      // will depend upon the number of times the
-     // statement is executed.
+a++ // It is not Idempotence because the final value will depend upon the number of times the statement is executed.

 - _**Safety:**_ The concepts of ‘idempotent methods’ and ‘safe methods’ are often confused.
 A safe method does not change the value that is returned, it reads – but it never writes.
-Going back to our previous examples:
+Example:

-x + 0; //it is idempotent and also safe, as final value x
-       // would not change after executing it multiple
+x + 0; //it is idempotent and also safe, as final value x would not change after executing it multiple times.
-      // times.

 x = 5; //it is idempotent but is not safe, as original value x could be changed to 5